 Karim is an active member of the firm’s Diversity and Inclusion Team and a recipient of the firm’s Pro Bono Attorney of the Year Award.

-- Representation of individual client and defense of multi-million dollar defamation, tortious interference and vicarious liability claims.
+- Representation of individual client and defense of multi-million defamation, tortious interference, and vicarious liability claims.
 OUTCOME: Trial court (Supreme Court, Suffolk County) granted defendant’s motion for summary judgment.

 - Representation of major utility in environmental remediation (PCB clean-up) matter.
 OUTCOME: Successfully moved for summary judgment following the close of discovery on the ground that plaintiff had not proven a sufficient nexus between our client and the contamination present at the site.
 Decision affirmed by the Second Circuit Court of Appeals.